wp-plugins/participants-database/readme.txt

 = Searching and Sorting The List =

-You can activate list searching and/or sorting for your users with these attributes: `[pdb_list search=true]` or `[pdb_list sort=true]` These attributes will enable a search form and/or sort form displayed above the list.
+You can activate user list searching and/or sorting for your users with these attributes: `[pdb_list search=true]` or `[pdb_list sort=true]` These attributes will enable a search form and/or sort form displayed above the list.
 The user can select which field they want to search through a dropdown and type in a search term.
 Only fields that are displayed can be searched.
 For sorting, the fields offered for sorting must be checked as "sortable" and also be present in the list display.

+User list searches now allow for the use of the '*' wildcard, so for instance, to search for records beginning with the letter 'B' the search would be 'B*'.

 There are two search modes for the list: strict or not strict.
 If the "Strict User Searching" setting (this is in the plugin settings) is checked, the search term must match *exactly* the whole contents of the field in order to be found.
 If unchecked, the search will show any records where any part of the searched field contains the search term.